The Papal Gateway to Provence

-Also twenty minutes away is Van Gogh’s utopia of Arles where he pained his Sunflowers and tortured masterpiece Starry Night.
+Also twenty minutes away is Van Gogh’s utopia of Arles where he painted his Sunflowers and tortured masterpiece Starry Night.
 Even the Romans recognized the ethereal beauty of Arles, naming the town a second capital of the empire.
 There are now a number of monuments still standing and are UNESCO Heritage Sites.

 These cities are equal distance from Avignon, but go in a completely different direction – just like the artists themselves.
 For you, all directions point to a real, traveler experience.
 Use a France Rail Pass to help you see it all.